India shelves plan to expand French submarine order after data breach

 DCNS has expressed an interest in that project, as has Russia and Germany's ThyssenKrupp Marine Systems.

-The first defence official said he did not expect any movement on that project until the investigation into the Scorpene leak was completed and new security measures put in place.
+The first defense official said he did not expect any movement on that project until the investigation into the Scorpene leak was completed and new security measures put in place.

-(Additional reporting by Tim Hepher and Patrick Vignal in Paris; Editing by Alex Richardson and Dominic Evans)
+Additional reporting by Tim Hepher in PARIS; Editing by Alex Richardson